YuriiChukhrai/selenium-selenide-demo/README.md

 This type of analysis addresses weaknesses in source code that might lead to vulnerabilities.
 Of course, this may also be achieved through manual code reviews.
 But using automated tools is much more effective.<br>
 It’s often used for complying with industry standards — such as [ISO 26262](https://www.iso.org/standard/43464.html).

-1. ` $> mvn clean site -Pstatic-analysis -Dmaven.test.skip=true ` - Run all static analysis frameworks (PMD, CPD, SpotBugs, Checkstyle) and generate the HTML report.
-Report location ` {project.base.dir}/target/site/surefire-report.html `
+1. ` $> mvn clean site -Pstatic-analysis -Dmaven.test.skip=true ` - Run all static analysis frameworks (PMD, CPD, SpotBugs, Checkstyle) and generate the HTML report.<br>
+Report location: ` {project.base.dir}/target/site/surefire-report.html `

 # Reports